The role of time integration in energy conservation in Smoothed Particle Hydrodynamics fluid dynamics simulations: Spatial discretization

 If the value $k $ is set to $2$ in Eq. \eqref{eq:gov_equations:mom_cons}, the resulting equation is effectively equivalent to using the popular symmetric pressure gradient operator \citep{monaghan_arfm_2012,violeau_2012_book}

 This formulation has been already considered by \citet{Colagrossi_CPC_2012} in the context of setting an optimal initial particle distribution.
-Setting $k = 2$ in Eq. \eqref{eq:gov_equations:mom_cons} results in the same overall effect as using the popular symmetric pressure gradient operator \citep{monaghan_arfm_2012,violeau_2012_book}.
 A symmetric pressure gradient operator grants immediate linear and angular momentum conservation, as well as power conservation \citep{mon2005}.
 However, we prefer to keep this term and the anti-symmetric gradient operator as two distinct terms, since the interplay between the two will be crucial, as further discussed below.
 The symmetry properties of these operators also play a main role in multiphase flow simulations and free-surface modelling, as discussed by \citet{Colagrossi2009}.

 Finally, even if a linear EOS is suggested in Eq. \eqref{eq:gov_equations:eos}, other expressions have been traditionally accepted in SPH, provided this more general relationship holds: